finnfiddle/potion/README.md

 # Number Picture

-Number Picture is a collection of React components for declaratively constructing animated, interactive SVG visualizations.
+Number Picture is a collection of **React** components for declaratively constructing animated, interactive SVG visualizations.
-React handles the DOM structure wherease D3 handles the animations and math.
+React handles the DOM structure and **D3** handles the animations + math.

-Normally, a charting library will give you a collection of high-level chart components (eg. Bar, Pie, Scatter...) but Number Picture instead gives you the low-level building blocks (Circle, Arc, Force Layout) so that you can build your own visualizations.
+Normally, a charting library will give you a collection of high-level chart components (eg. Bar, Pie, Scatter...) but Number Picture instead gives you the low-level building blocks (Circle, Arc, Force Layout, Axis...) so that you can build your own visualizations.

-The library is part of a bigger project which aims to list, categorize and rank every single available chart - there are over [450 charts which you can see here](http://numberpicture.com/browse).
+The library is part of a bigger project by the same name which aims to list, categorize and rank every single available chart - there are over [450 charts which you can see here](http://numberpicture.com/browse).

 ## Contents